 The talks were scheduled to end by Saturday and hopes that the four sides would be able to reach a deal had been upbeat.
 The failure of the Northern Alliance to produce a list left the future of the current round of talks uncertain.

 Earlier, Fawzi said the talks were getting down to the "nitty gritty" as the Northern Alliance delegation waited for alliance leaders in Kabul to approve the list of names they will put forward.

 The three other Afghan delegations were already prepared to submit their lists for the council seats.

-Earlier, sources said representatives of the Northern Alliance and former Afghan king Mohammad Zahir Shah -- the two largest delegations -- agreed in principle that a transitional supreme council should be created to run the country.
+On Wednesday, sources said representatives of the Northern Alliance and former Afghan king Mohammad Zahir Shah had agreed in principle that a transitional supreme council should be created to form an interim government.